Grasshoppers (Cavallette)

 Grasshoppers (Cavallette) is an Italian animated short by Bruno Bozzetto which condenses the whole of human civilization into 9 minutes, focusing primarily on the human race's predilection for warfare and the vanity of war.
-It was nominated for an Academy Award for Best Animated Short in 1990.
+It was nominated for an Academy Award for Best Animated Short Film in 1990, but lost to Aardman's Creature Comforts.

 Summary

 Each piece of history is presented as a simple vignette, usually depicting a few simply-drawn characters arguing and making war, over and over again.
 Generally, a single figure is meant to stand in for an entire group (i.e., a single Caesar-like caricature for the entire line of Roman Emperors).